To combat the spread of the COVID-19 virus, State and Federal governments are strongly encouraging people to work from home.

 At Brenniston, we have a range of Work From Home first aid kits that suit common risks associated with working from home.

 Cases of the COVID-19 virus are increasing in Australia and the situation is changing rapidly.
-You can access the latest news, updates and advice from government agencies from the Australian Government.
+You can access the latest news, updates and advice from state government agencies and the Australian Government Department of Health.

 Safe Work Australia provides expert advice for employers.